skythebro/VMods/BloodRefill/README.md

 ## The multiplier used in the blood refill calculation.
 [Formula: (('Enemy Level' / 'Player Level') * ((100 - ('Player Blood Quality %' - 'Enemy Blood Quality %')) / 100)) * 'BloodRefillAmount' * '(If applicable) BloodRefillDifferentBloodTypeMultiplier' * 'BloodRefillMultiplier']
 # Setting type: Single
 # Default value: 0.5
-BloodRefillMultiplier = 1
+BloodRefillMultiplier = 0.5

 ## The multiplier used in the blood refill calculation as a penalty for feeding on a different blood type (only works when BloodRefillRequiresSameBloodType is disabled).
 # Setting type: Single
 # Default value: 0.1
 BloodRefillDifferentBloodTypeMultiplier = 0.1

-## When enabled, a refill chat message is sent to the player.
+## NOT WORKING: (this will not work until bloodstone gets updated to fix server to client serialization) When enabled, a refill chat message is sent to the player.
 # Setting type: Boolean
-# Default value: true
-BloodRefillSendRefillMessage = true

-[CommandSystemConfig]

-## Leave disabled for now because It interferes with community commands.
-Enabled/disable the Commands system (for this specific mod).
-# Setting type: Boolean
 # Default value: false
-CommandSystemEnabled = false
+BloodRefillSendRefillMessage = false

-## The prefix that needs to be used to execute a command (for this specific mod).
-# Setting type: String
-# Default value: !
-CommandSystemPrefix = !

-## The amount of seconds between two commands (for non-admins).
-# Setting type: Single
-# Default value: 5
-CommandSystemCommandCooldown = 5
 ```
 ## Support me!
 * I have a Patreon now so please support me [Here](https://patreon.com/user?u=97347013) so I can mod as much as I can!
 * 10$ Patreons get early access to releases.
 (I need some way to test mods before I release them to the public :D)

 ## Developer & credits
 <details>